 Trade Show Cost Breakdown

-Once you create an estimate of your trade show budget, it’s time for you to sit down and determine how much of your budget resources will allocated to trade show expenses.
+Once you create an estimate of your event budget, it’s time for you to sit down and determine how much of your budget resources will allocated to trade show expenses.

 Below, we outline the six key trade show costs along with the average percentage of the trade show budget they consume.